carter-0/TikTok-Share-Bot/README.md

 # TikTok-Share-Bot [PATCHED]
-Python Script to increase the amount of shares on any post (Working 8th Aug, 2020)
+Python Script to increase the amount of shares on any post (Not Working - Patched by TikTok)

 Modified version of https://github.com/zoony1337/TikTok-Shares-Botter